 But, if you use a Chrome extension like JSONview, it’s really easy to pick up the parent-child structure of JSON.

-Let’s try scraping JSON with the Rotten Tomatoes API!
+Example: scraping the Rotten Tomatoes API

 First let’s pick what we’re going to scrape, for this example, the infamous Rotten Tomatoes Total Rating is what we are going after: